Polyvinyl butyral: Colors

-PVB interlayer can be purchased in colored sheets, such as for the blue or green "shade band" at the top edge of many automobile windshields.
-PVB interlayers can also be purchased in different colors for architectural laminated glass manufacture ranging from Bronze, Gray, Green, Brown, White and many more.
-Discovered in the late 1990s it was found that PVB degraded over time within laminated windows.
+PVB interlayer can be manufactured in colored sheets, such as for the blue or green "shade band" at the top edge of many automobile windshields.
+PVB interlayers can also be manufactured in different colors for architectural laminated glass.

 Solar modules

 PVB has gained acceptance among manufacturers of photovoltaic thin film solar modules.
 The photovoltaic circuit is formed on a sheet of glass using thin film deposition and patterning techniques.
 PVB and a second sheet of glass (called back glass) are then placed directly on the circuit.
 The lamination of this sandwich encapsulates the circuit, protecting it from the environment.
 Current is extracted from the module at a sealed terminal box that is attached to the circuit through a hole in the back glass.
 Another common laminant used in the solar industry is ethylene-vinyl acetate (EVA).

 Non-film applications

 PVB resins (provided by the manufacturer in powdered or granulated form) are also utilized in a range of applications including technical ceramic (temporary) binders, inks, dye transfer ribbon inks, paints & coatings (including wash primers), binders for reflective sheet and binders for magnetic media.
 PVB resin is particularly useful at bonding to metals, ceramics and other inorganics.